Urban Greenspace and People Call

 Project Title - Urban rewilding aesthetics & people's needs into multifunctional blue and green infrastructure design

-PI - Dr Alessio Russo, Senior Lecturer in Landscape Architecture, University of Gloucestershire
+Alessio Russo, University of Gloucestershire (pictured here)

 Blog Update - CLICK HERE